ComplianceAsCode/content/BUILD.md

 ## From source

-1. On Red Hat Enterprise Linux and Fedora make sure the packages `openscap-utils`, `openscap-python`, and `python-lxml` and their dependencies are installed.
+1. On Red Hat Enterprise Linux and Fedora make sure the packages `cmake`, `openscap-utils`, `openscap-python`, and `python-lxml` and their dependencies are installed.
 We require version `1.0.8` or later of `openscap-utils` (available in Red Hat Enterprise Linux) as well as `git`.

- `# yum -y install git cmake openscap-utils openscap-python python-lxml`
+ `# yum -y install cmake openscap-utils openscap-python python-lxml git`

- On Ubuntu make sure the packages `expat`, `libopenscap8`, `libxml2-utils`, `python-lxml`, `python-openscap`, and `xsltproc` and their dependencies are installed.
+ On Ubuntu make sure the packages `expat`, `libopenscap8`, `libxml2-utils`, `python-lxml`, `python-openscap`, and `xsltproc` and their dependencies are installed as well as `git`.

- `$ sudo apt -y install git cmake expat libopenscap8 libxml2-utils python-lxml python-openscap xsltproc`
+ `$ sudo apt -y install cmake expat libopenscap8 libxml2-utils python-lxml python-openscap xsltproc git`

  Optional: Install the ShellCheck package.